Bdot42/mfakto/README.txt

   Please read the next question, too.

 Q Can I run multiple instances of mfakto on the same computer?
-A Yes, and in most cases this is necessary to make full use of the GPU(s) only if CPU sieving.
+A Yes, and in most cases this is necessary to make full use of the GPU(s) if sieving with CPU.
   If the sieve is running on the GPU(default), one instance should fully utilize a single GPU.